lukadfagundes/Josh/docs/ADMIN.md

 - Check that image file is a valid image format

 **Memories not updating:**
-- Ensure `data/memories.json` has write permissions
-- Check server logs for errors
+- Check Vercel function logs for database errors
-- Try restarting the server
+- Verify `POSTGRES_URL` environment variable is set
+- Check PostgreSQL connection in Vercel Storage dashboard
+- Test database connectivity

 ## Backup Recommendations

-Regularly backup these files:
-- `data/memories.json` - all visitor memories with photo references
-- `data/gallery.json` - gallery photo metadata
+**Database Backup:**
+- Vercel Postgres (Neon) automatically backs up your database
+- You can export data from Vercel Storage dashboard
+- Navigate to Storage → Your Postgres database → Data tab
+- Use SQL queries to export specific tables if needed

+**Blob Storage:**
+- Photos are stored in Vercel Blob with high redundancy
+- You can browse and download photos from Vercel Storage dashboard
+- Navigate to Storage → Your Blob store → Browse files

+**Manual Backup (Optional):**
+- Export database tables as SQL or CSV
-- `public/images/gallery/` - all gallery photos
+- Download photos from Blob storage dashboard
-- `public/images/memory-photos/` - all photos attached to memories
+- Store backups locally or in cloud storage (Google Drive, Dropbox, etc.)

 ## Support